abi1035/rock-paper-scissors/README.md

 # rock-paper-scissors
 Made a rock-paper-scissors with just JavaScript to test the logic.
-GUI will be added soon
+Patch #1
+Added GUI